243 Ida: Composition

 Ida was classified as an S-type asteroid based on the similarity of its reflectance spectra with similar asteroids.
 S-types may share their composition with stony-iron or ordinary chondrite (OC) meteorites.
 The composition of the interior has not been directly analyzed, but is assumed to be similar to OC material based on observed surface color changes and Ida's bulk density of 2.27–3.10 g/cm3.
 OC meteorites contain varying amounts of the silicates olivine and pyroxene, iron, and feldspar.
 Olivine and pyroxene were detected on Ida by Galileo.
 The mineral content appears to be homogeneous throughout its extent.
 Galileo found minimal variations on the surface, and the asteroid's spin indicates a consistent density.
 Assuming that its composition is similar to OC meteorites, which range in density from 3.48 to 3.64 g/cm3, Ida would have a porosity of 11–42%.

 Ida's interior probably contains some amount of impact-fractured rock, called megaregolith.
 The megaregolith layer of Ida extends between hundreds of meters below the surface to a few kilometers.
 Some rock in Ida's core may have been fractured below the large craters Mammoth, Lascaux, and Undara.

 Orbit and rotation

 Ida is a member of the Koronis family of asteroid-belt asteroids.
 Ida orbits the Sun at an average distance of 2.862 AU, between the orbits of Mars and Jupiter.
 Ida takes 4.84089 years to complete one orbit.

-Ida's rotation period is 4.63 hours (roughly 5 hours), making it one of the fastest rotating asteroids yet discovered.
+Ida rotates in the retrograde direction with a rotation period of 4.63 hours (roughly 5 hours).
 The calculated maximum moment of inertia of a uniformly dense object the same shape as Ida coincides with the spin axis of the asteroid.
 This suggests that there are no major variations of density within the asteroid.
 Ida's axis of rotation precesses with a period of 77 thousand years, due to the gravity of the Sun acting upon the nonspherical shape of the asteroid.